oracle/terraform-provider-oci/website/docs/r/apigateway_deployment.html.markdown

 			* `url` - (Required when type=HTTP_BACKEND) (Updatable)
 		* `logging_policies` - (Optional) (Updatable)
 			* `access_log` - (Optional) (Updatable)
-				* `is_enabled` - (Optional) (Updatable) Enables pushing of access logs to Oracle Cloud Infrastructure Public Logging.
+				* `is_enabled` - (Optional) (Updatable) Enables pushing of access logs to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+					Oracle recommends using the Oracle Cloud Infrastructure Logging service to enable, retrieve, and query access logs for an API Deployment.
+If there is an active log object for the API Deployment and its category is set to 'access' in Oracle Cloud Infrastructure Logging service, the logs will not be uploaded to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+					Please note that the functionality to push to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket has been deprecated and will be removed in the future.
 			* `execution_log` - (Optional) (Updatable)
-				* `is_enabled` - (Optional) (Updatable) Enables pushing of execution logs to Oracle Cloud Infrastructure Public Logging.
+				* `is_enabled` - (Optional) (Updatable) Enables pushing of execution logs to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+					Oracle recommends using the Oracle Cloud Infrastructure Logging service to enable, retrieve, and query execution logs for an API Deployment.
+If there is an active log object for the API Deployment and its category is set to 'execution' in Oracle Cloud Infrastructure Logging service, the logs will not be uploaded to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket.

+					Please note that the functionality to push to the legacy Oracle Cloud Infrastructure Object Storage log archival bucket has been deprecated and will be removed in the future.
-				* `log_level` - (Optional) (Updatable) Specifies the logging level, which affects the log entries pushed to Oracle Cloud Infrastructure Public Logging if `isEnabled` is set to True.
+				* `log_level` - (Optional) (Updatable) Specifies the log level used to control logging output of execution logs.
+Enabling logging at a given level also enables logging at all higher levels.
 		* `methods` - (Optional) (Updatable) A list of allowed methods on this route.
 		* `path` - (Required) (Updatable) A URL path pattern that must be matched on this route.
 The path pattern may contain a subset of RFC 6570 identifiers to allow wildcard and parameterized matching.
 		* `request_policies` - (Optional) (Updatable)
 			* `authorization` - (Optional) (Updatable)
 				* `allowed_scope` - (Required when type=ANY_OF) (Updatable) A user whose scope includes any of these access ranges is allowed on this route.
 Access ranges are case-sensitive.
 				* `type` - (Optional) (Updatable) Indicates how authorization should be applied.
-For a type of ANY_OF, an "allowedScope" property must also be specfied.
+For a type of ANY_OF, an "allowedScope" property must also be specified.
 Otherwise, only a type is required.
 For a type of ANONYMOUS, an authenticated API must have the "isAnonymousAccessAllowed" property set to "true" in the authentication policy.
 			* `cors` - (Optional) (Updatable)
 				* `allowed_headers` - (Optional) (Updatable) The list of headers that will be allowed from the client via the Access-Control-Allow-Headers header. '*' will allow all headers.
 				* `allowed_methods` - (Optional) (Updatable) The list of allowed HTTP methods that will be returned for the preflight OPTIONS request in the Access-Control-Allow-Methods header. '*' will allow all methods.